PrinceNiyonshuti/ATLP-capstone-project/README.md

 easy access to opportunities.
 It gives prospective customers, employer easy to review your work, experience, and future ambition.
 While there are various ways and means to build online brands.
-We believe that having a personal website + blog which one can use to share basic information about themself and also share ideas with their network can have a huge impact on one's career.
+We believe that having a personal website + blog which one can use to share basic information about themselves and also share ideas with their network can have a huge impact on one's career.
 ## Getting started

 To get started with this project you must have
-- a browsers
+- a browser
 - Text editor [Vscode,Sublime ,....]

 ## Running the app